gunjannandy/comicMaker/README.md

 ### Trick :

 The program will automatically detect the books you want to download.
-It will check for your CPU core count, and run accordingly, with **multiprocessing** for burst speed.
+It will check for your CPU core count, and run accordingly, with **multithreading** for burst speed.

 ### Save Location :